Total robustness in Bayesian Nonlinear Regression: Methodology

+in particular as \(\sigma_\nu\to\infty\) for fixed \(n\).
+Thus, even with perfect knowledge of the measurement-error law, sampling latent covariates from \(W\) alone can produce synthetic pairs \((\tilde X_i,Y_i)\) that no longer represent the regression relation of interest.
+This is precisely the pathology our pseudo-sampling step is designed to avoid.

-To facilitate the nonparametric learning procedure, we require samples from the joint distribution \(P_{X,Y|w_i}^0\).
-Since \(X\) is unobserved, we employ a \emph{pseudo-sampling} procedure to acquire plausible realisations of the latent covariate \( X_i \) given observed data \( (w_i, y_i) \).
+Motivated by this pathology, we require samples compatible with the joint law \(\P^0_{XY\mid w_i}\).
+Since \(X\) is unobserved, we employ a \emph{pseudo-sampling} procedure to acquire plausible realizations of the latent covariate \(X_i\) given observed data \((w_i,y_i)\).